pabloes/builder/README.md

 ## Content server

-As noted above, the content server holds the actual assets, which might be comprised of `.glb` and `.png` files.
+As noted above, the content server holds the actual assets once published, which might be comprised of `.glb` and `.png` files.
 This server is found on the `REACT_APP_CONTENT_SERVER_URL` environment variable.